 Pine raised panel shutters are extremely versatile and a practical installation on almost any style of home – Colonial, modern, farmhouse, ranch.
 For homeowners looking for the most economical alternative to premium wood shutters, Southern Yellow Pine is a great choice.
 ShutterLand manufactures outdoor pine raised panel shutters in thousands of size and design options to best match the window.
 Pine shutters are built for durability, but do have a shorter life expectancy because the wood lacks the weather resistant properties of other premium varieties.

 Learn the best way to measure for outdoor economy pine shutters with step-by-step written instruction and supporting video.
 We guide you through the measuring process and help to determine the best method for installation of stationary and functional exterior shutters.More Information →

 ShutterLand economy pine exterior window shutters currently require approximately 4-6 weeks to manufacture.
 The production period may vary, depending on a number of factors.
 We do not guarantee production or shipping times.More Information →

 Shipping is FREE for most shutters.
 We ship all pine economy shutters from our manufacturing facility in Alabama.
-We generally ship using FedEx Ground, resulting in a shipping period under one week.More Information →
+We generally ship using UPS or FedEx Ground, resulting in a shipping period under one week.More Information →

 10 – 32″ in ¼″ increments (W)